-Such agreements are as important as it is the information contained inside them.
-In absence of a specific detail, the contract may turn out to be signed in vain.
-However, if crafter correctly, the exclusivity agreement helps you grow revenue faster by offering products or services for specific features, or you receive products no one else can use.
+Such agreements are as vital as it is the information contained inside them.
+In the absence of specific detail, the contract may turn out to be signed in vain.
+However, if crafted correctly, the exclusivity agreement helps you grow revenue faster by offering products or services for specific features, or you receive products no one else can use.

 How to Create a Successful Exclusivity Agreement

 So, you’re an entrepreneur, hoping to grow your business.
 You might have read about exclusivity and confidentiality, but you’re unsure what such a document should include.
 This list discusses everything that you should consider during the negotiation and when developing the contract.
 Here’s what you should do to compile a perfect agreement.